 We all know that times have changed, but the extent to which this applies to the workplace is quite eyebrow-raising.
 Remote working has become a reality, and it’s common to have staff – and sometimes entire teams - based in different countries and continents.
 Such arrangements not only raise obvious requirements for secure VPN connections and collaborative working solutions, but also place a much greater strain on an organisation’s ability to present and share information amongst this increasingly diverse and wide-spread audience.

-When it comes to information sharing, an intranet has two key functions:
+When it comes to information sharing, your intranet has two key functions:

-2).
-Drive Engagement & Collaboration - Intranets help to present these resources and information in a clear, relevant manner that's easy to navigate and visually engaging.
-Employees are more likely to engage with social media than their own company communications, so by embracing a social intranet like The Hub you can actually help boost employee engagement with your company comms by up to 25%, plus encouraging communication and collaboration around your company resources.
+Intranets help to present these resources and information in a clear, relevant manner that's easy to navigate and visually engaging.
+Employees are more likely to engage with social media than their own company communications, so by embracing a social intranet like Hub you can actually help boost employee engagement with your company comms by up to 25%, plus encouraging communication and collaboration around your company resources.

 Easy Access and Flexibility are Key to Every Intranet